locationtech/geomesa/docs/source/development/reference/functions.rst

         - more generally any string accepted by :c:func:`proj_create` representing a CRS

+    Starting with PROJ 9.2, source_crs or target_crs can be a CoordinateMetadata with an associated coordinate epoch (but only one of them, not both).

     An "area of use" can be specified in area.
 When it is supplied, the more accurate transformation between two given systems can be chosen.